fabanc/esri-canada-uc-experience-builder-widgets/working-with-feature-layers/step-1-create-empty-widget/ReadMe.md

 1. Like any Experience Builder Widget, this widget inherit the class `BaseWidget`.
 The base widget, just like any Read Component expect a json object that contains the property of the widget.

 2. The property `featureCount` valus is part of the state.
-No actions are defined as part of the state.
+This is using the read setState component built-in function.
+More info on the React website [here](https://reactjs.org/docs/react-component.html
+)

 3. There is a render method, just like a react component, that simply renders a `div` element with the default value for `featureCount`.
 Note the syntax for using javascript variable within JSX.